Board of Trustees of the Hartford Bridge Club: Part 1 (November 2021- October 2022)

 I take back all of the bad things that I have ever said about Amazon.
 The Internet giant bought IMDB’s free streaming service (with commercial interruptions), added a great deal of content, and relabeled it as Freevee.
 Some of these shows were really outstanding, and the price was unbeatable.

-Sprung was a very funny show that was about one of the side effects of the pandemic—people being released from prison in order to reduce the spread of Covid.
+• Sprung was a very funny show that was about one of the side effects of the pandemic—people being released from prison in order to reduce the spread of Covid-19.
 This show only had one season, and the ending precluded any chance of a second season.
+Fortunately, it introduced us to Greg Garcia, the mastermind behind several shows that we really enjoyed.

-Bosch was a treasurer.
-It was probably the best cop show ever.
+• Bosch was a treasurer.
+It was perhaps the best cop show ever.
 It certainly was the best that I have ever seen.
-Titus Welliver was perfect.
+Titus Welliver was perfect as the hard-boiled detective.
 The rest of the cast was also outstanding.
 Crate and Barrel, two detectives whom everyone addressed by their nicknames, were hilarious.
-I read one of the books by Michael Connelly and was severely disappointed.
+It was based on the books by Michael Connelly.
+I checked one out of the library, read it from cover to cover, and was severely disappointed.

 Tubi